ATTENTION STUDENTS WISHING TO ADD MY CLASSES THAT ARE FULL:

 IF YOU NEED REGISTRATION OR WAITLIST HELP, PLEASE CONTACT ADMISSIONS AND RECORDS…THANK YOU.

-Registered students seeking textbook information should visit the Bookstore website.
+Registered students seeking textbook information should visit the bookstore website.
 All books listed are required.
 I do not distribute syllabi early or to non-enrolled students.
-Online students will have most of their questions answered by reading my FAQ.

 I have been teaching at Cypress College since 2005, and I am currently the Anthropology Department Chair.
 All together, I have been teaching college since 2001.
 My career in anthropology started somewhat accidentally when I found myself in a cultural anthropology class at Riverside Community College.
 After the first week, I was hooked.
 I went on to complete my B.A. in Anthropology at Cal State Fullerton, and my M.A. in Anthropology at the University of Montana - Missoula, where I concentrated on biological anthropology and specialized in forensic anthropology.
 It was while I served as a teaching assistant in my graduate program that I seriously considered teaching college for the first time.
 That summer after graduation I began teaching part-time at another local college and, again, after the first week I was hooked.